 Obviously, many were outraged about this, and many sites were hacked as a result.
 In this particular case, the goal of the hackers seemed to be to “prank” site owners by redirecting their websites to obscene content rather than to make money by redirecting to ads or pharma sites.

 Within hours, the authors of the plugin in question had released a patch, but obviously that patch needed to be installed in order to protect anyone with this plugin installed.
 Most people don’t check their websites daily for plugin updates.

 I was browsing the comments section of a news article about this breaking story on a web security forum when I saw an exchange between an account that evidently belonged to the above-mentioned rogue security researcher who’d published the exploit and a random blogger whose site had been victim to the hack.

 This poor blogger had sent out an email campaign to his entire list with a link back to his site– not knowing he had just been hacked.
 Hundreds of his readers clicked a link to his site, but were instead redirected to obscene content.
 Immediately, the blogger lost trust and credibility and many unsubscribed.
 His mailing list was decimated.
 His only recourse was to send a follow up email to remaining subscribers, and let the readers know via the website, after it was restored, that the problem had been a result of hacking– but the damage was done.

-All because of a bad plugin, a security expert who irresponsibly blabbed to the entire internet how to exploit the bad plugin, and a bunch of (probably) teen boys in hoodies who took advantage of the situation.
+All because of a bad plugin, a security expert who irresponsibly blabbed to the entire internet how to exploit the bad plugin, and a bunch of (probably) teenage pranksters who took advantage of the situation.

 The lesson is clear: any site can be a target, because they’re not just after sites that get a lot of traffic or famous brands.
-Hacking is a business (or sometimes a “sport”) of volume & scale.
+Hacking can be a game of numbers.
 And the stakes are high.
 Make sure your site is protected!